 - Assign the user to the REST Web Service User role.

-The integration will notify the group or the user defined as a recipient in the communication plan's Live Traffic Alerts form.
-If the recipient is not defined, the xMatters event will not be created.
+The integration notifies the groups or users defined as recipients in the communication plan's Live Traffic Alerts form.
+If the recipients are not defined, the xMatters event will not be created.

 The next step is to import the communication plan.

 - In the target xMatters system, on the Developer tab, click Import Plan.

 - Click Choose File, and then locate the downloaded communication plan (.zip file).

 - Click the Edit drop-down list for the plan, and select Access Permissions.